 Methods and Data Sources

-The database was queried to identify the intersection of the conservation lands coverage and conservation focus areas coverage within the Piscataqua Region watershed (HUC8 01060003).
+The general conservation lands database was further queried to identify the intersection of the conservation lands data and conservation focus areas data within the Piscataqua Region watershed (HUC8 01060003).
 Only core areas for conservation focus areas were used for this analysis (Table CF-1, CF-2.)

 Conservation lands were grouped into “permanent,” “unofficial,” and “unknown” categories using the protection level fields from GRANIT (Table CF-3).
 Permanent conservation lands are protected from development through legally enforceable mechanisms, such as conservation easements, deed restrictions our ownership by an organization or agency whose mission emphasizes land protection.
 Unofficial conservation lands are not permanently protected; rather, they are owned by a public agency or private organization with the stated intent of protecting the land.
 The “unknown” designation is self-explanatory.